ehalpern/macwire-config/README.md

 ### Matching Rules

-When declaring configuration parameter, be sure to declare the correct type and append the correct tag.
-In the example above
+When declaring a configuration parameter, be sure to specify the correct type and append the correct tag.
+Consider the example

 ```
+import Config.Tags._
+  ...
   port: Int @@ `search.port`
 ```

+The tag is the configuration property name surrounded by backquotes, \`search.port\` in this case).
+This is actually an empty trait declared in Config.Tags with the fully qualified name Config.Tags.\`search.port\`), so be sure to import Config.Tags._ wherever you refer to a tag name.

 The type of each config property is inferred from the property value as follows:

  Value Example | Scala type